greenbone/opensight-golang-libraries/pkg/configReader/README.md

 # configReader Package Documentation

-The `configReader` package provides a function `ReadEnvVarsIntoStruct` that can be used to read environment variables or config files into a struct.
+The `configReader` package provides a function `ReadEnvVarsIntoStruct` that can be used to read environment variables with predefined defaults.

 ## Usage